-CLS Energy has taken all of its ESOS Phase 2 customers to notification and full compliance.
-For our first 63# Phase 2 companies, we have saved a total of £29m.
+CLS Energy has taken all of its ESOS Phase 1 and Phase 2 customers to notification and full compliance.
+For our first 63# Phase 2 companies, we have saved a total of £34,930,269.
 That amounts to an average cost saving of £554,449 per company and 26,933 tonnes of overall greenhouse gas (carbon) reductions.

-The Energy Savings Opportunities Scheme (ESOS) applies to all large organisations across the 28 European (EU) members states (and will continue to include the UK beyond Brexit).
+The Energy Savings Opportunities Scheme (ESOS) applies to all large organisations across the 27 European (EU) members states (and the UK, post Brexit).

-CLS Energy can now provide fully compliant assessments across all 28 member states.
-These 28 nations have slightly different criteria, see FAQ section entitled “Do ESOS and SECR apply to the UK only” or contact us to discuss specific requirements.
+CLS Energy can now provide fully compliant assessments across 20 EU member states.
+The 27 EU member states have slightly different criteria, see FAQ section entitled “Do ESOS and SECR apply to the UK only” or contact us to discuss specific requirements.

-CLS Energy conducted more than 20 compliant ESOS Audits for Phase 1 across four-member states with 80% of these Phase 1 customers returning to carry out their ESOS Phase 2 with us.
+CLS Energy auditors conducted well over 175 compliant ESOS Energy, Fleet and Process Audits across four-member states with 87% of our Phase 1 customers returning to carry out their ESOS Phase 2 with us.
 Environment Agency randomised checks demonstrated all of our assessments as compliant.
-CLS Energy are able to conduct EED (ESOS) audits across all 28 member states.
+We have assessed well over 500 sites and profiled more than 170 large fleets.

 As well as being a Chartered Fellow of the Energy Institute (FEI) Alan Asbury is one of only six such people registered with the Energy Institute to conduct fleet assessments.

-The deadline for compliance and notification of Phase 2 completion was 5th December 2019.
-If you feel you may need to comply, get in contact for a no obligation discussion.
+The deadline for compliance and notification for Phase 3 completion is 5th December 2023.
+If you believe you may need to comply, please don’t want, get in contact for a no obligation discussion.

-If you are yet to comply or feel you may need to, contact us for a confidential and no obligation discussion and advice on how we can assist you to establish this, and if mandated, deliver compliance alongside some highly significant efficiency, cost and carbon savings averaging over 18%.
+If you are yet to comply or feel you may need to, contact us for a confidential and no obligation discussion and advice on how we can assist you to establish, and if mandated, deliver compliance alongside some highly significant efficiency, cost and carbon savings averaging over 20%.